-Spreading Happiness 06

-Chairman and Managing Director's message 08

-Q&A with Vice Chairman 12

-The pillars of our transformation 16

-Creating value for our customers 18

-Creating value for our employees 20

-Creating value for our investors and financiers 22

-Enhancing value for our society 24

-Enhancing process efficiency 28

-Entrepreneurial 29

-New sectors 30

-Strengthening risk management 32

-Analysis of financial statement 2017-18

-Our performance over the Years 40

-Directors' report 44

-Business responsibility report 70

-Report on corporate governance 101

-Shareholders' information 121

-Independent auditor's report and financial statements 135

-Consolidated financial statements 211
+• Spreading Happiness 06 • Chairman and Managing Director's message 08 • Q&A with Vice Chairman 12 • The pillars of our transformation 16 • Creating value for our customers 18 • Creating value for our employees 20 • Creating value for our investors and financiers 22 • Enhancing value for our society 24 • Enhancing process efficiency 28 • Entrepreneurial 29 • New sectors 30 • Strengthening risk management 32 • Analysis of financial statement 2017-18 37 • Our performance over the Years 40 • Directors' profile 42 • Directors' report 44 • Business responsibility report 70 • Report on corporate governance 101 • Shareholders' information was only a driver with a large transportation fleet.
+But what he always dreamt of was becoming a 'badha babu' an entrepreneur.
+Someone pointed him towards Srei for direction.
+Srei's executive welcomed him, served him tea and asked a number of questions (personal and professional).
+Then said 'Hum aapke saath hai.'
+That did the trick.
+Bhola has three backhoe loaders today.
+And each time he finances new equipment through Srei, he invites the executive whose guidance made all the difference to break the ceremonial coconut in front of the vehicle.
+Srei: once a financier, always a partner.